spack/spack-tutorial/tutorial_packaging.rst

 Note the entire ``version`` directive is provided for your convenience.

-We will now fill in the provided placeholders as we:

-* document some information about this package;
-* add dependencies; and
-* add the configuration arguments needed to build the package.

-For the moment, though, let's see what Spack does with the skeleton by trying to install the package using the ``spack install`` command:
+Before we remove boiler plate and fill in placeholders, let's see what Spack does with the skeleton by trying to install the package using the ``spack install`` command:

 .. literalinclude:: outputs/packaging/install-mpileaks-1.out
    :language: console
    :emphasize-lines: 1,20

-It clearly did not build.
+The software clearly did not build.
 The error indicates ``configure`` is unable to find the installation location of a dependency.

 So let's start to customize the package to our software.